Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

 The function `createUpdateFieldInstruction` returns an instruction that creates or updates a field in a token-metadata account.

-Note you are limited to the space you've initally reserved in the `SystemProgram.createAccount` instruction.
-So if you're planning on updating metadata in the future, you'll want to allocate more space than nesscary as a buffer.
+Note: This function will automatically reallocate the mint's size to fit the data!
+That being said, the caller will be charged for the extra space allocated.

 This function takes five parameters:
   - `metadata`: the metadata account address.